01Prashant/Vendor-Management-System-with-Performance-Metrics/README.md

 **Additional Notes**

 1. Ensure that you have Python and pip installed on your system.
-2. Token-based authentication is required to access API endpoints.
-Please refer to the API documentation for authentication instructions.
-3. Follow PEP 8 style guidelines for any modifications or contributions to the project.
+2. Follow PEP 8 style guidelines for any modifications or contributions to the project.